r-lib/actions/examples/render-readme.md

-Render a README.Rmd to README.md (UNTESTED)
+Render a README.Rmd to README.md then open a PR with the changes (UNTESTED)

 ```yaml
 on: